 James, you asked about the great grasshopper invasion of San Luis County.
 My mom took this photograph on the ranch.
 It’s Lester Falk holding a prize hopper, the one that didn’t get away.
 It was very difficult to hit them because they were jumped all over the place and you had to be very good at making a moving shot.
-You can see he used a 30-30, as a twenty two slug couldn’t do the job; the small slug couldn’t penetrate the exoskeleton of the grasshopper.
+You can see he used a 30-30, as a twenty-two slug wouldn’t do the job; the small slug couldn’t penetrate the exoskeleton of the grasshopper.

 Exoskeleton, Lester would have laughed himself silly over that word.
 You see, he never went to school, at least not enough to read and write and words were like a foreign country to him.
 A very distant foreign country to boot.